matomo-org/developer-documentation/docs/generated/master/Piwik/Plugin/Controller.md

 Plugins that wish to add display HTML should create a Controller that either extends from this class or from ControllerAdmin.
-Every public method in the controller will be exposed as a controller action.
+Every public method in the controller will be exposed as a controller method and can be invoked via an HTTP request.

-Learn more about Piwik's MVC system [here](#).
+Learn more about Piwik's MVC system [here](/guides/mvc-in-piwik).

 ### Examples